kjellmorten/formerly/README.md

 Supporting browsers set the `:valid` and `:invalid` pseudo-classes on form elements to indicate their validity status.
 As this can't be done with JavaScript, _Formerly_ will set class names on the form elements to replicate this behavior, both in supporting and unsupporting browsers.
 (You may disabled this in supporting browsers by setting the `touchSupporting` config property to `false`.)
 The classes have no default styles.

-The default validity class names are `valid` for valid elements and `invalid` for invalid elements, and may be overriden with the `validClass` and `invalidClass` config properties.
+The default validity class names are `valid` for valid elements and `invalid` for invalid elements, and may be overridden with the `validClass` and `invalidClass` config properties.

 ### Statical and interactive validation

-_Formerly_ will only [statically validate the constraints](http://www.w3.org/TR/2011/WD-html5-20110525/association-of-controls-and-forms.html#statically-validate-the-constraints) of a form, as it runs the validations and sets the validity states, but nothing is displayed in the browser by default.
-The HTML5 Form spec loosly describes steps for [interactivly validating the constraints](http://www.w3.org/TR/2011/WD-html5-20110525/association-of-controls-and-forms.html#interactively-validate-the-constraints), that involves reporting validation errors to the user, but I've decided to not include this in _Formerly_.
+_Formerly_ will only [statically validate the constraints](http://dev.w3.org/html5/spec/constraints.html#statically-validate-the-constraints) of a form, as it runs the validations and sets the validity states, but nothing is displayed in the browser by default.
+The HTML5 Form spec loosely describes steps for [interactively validating the constraints](http://dev.w3.org/html5/spec/constraints.html#interactively-validate-the-constraints), that involves reporting validation errors to the user, but I've decided to not include this in _Formerly_.
 At least for now.

 ### Events